 From Climate Change Skeptics and Cynics to Advocates

-One morning, as I was sitting in my English 1AH class, my professor Dr. Scott mentioned something about the previous night’s assigned reading that really caught my attention.
+One morning, as I was sitting in my English 1AH class, my professor Dr. Lankford mentioned something about the previous night’s assigned reading that really caught my attention.

 At the time, we were reading George Marshall’s Don’t Even Think about It: Why Our Brains Are Wired to Ignore Climate Change, a book that explores the inherent human psychological mechanisms that have led to our historical inability to deal with climate change.
-In the previous night’s reading, Marshall was detailing his interview with Daniel Kahneman, a Nobel Prize winning psychologist who from this interview can only be described as a climate change cynic.
-Throughout the interview, he consistently shot down Marshall’s hopeful scenarios that could spur cooperation on climate change, and went even as far as saying that his bottom line was that “there is not much hope,” and that he was “thoroughly pessimistic.”
+In the previous night’s reading, Marshall was detailing his interview with Daniel Kahneman, a Nobel Prize winning psychologist who, from this interview, can only be described as a climate change cynic.
+Throughout the interview, he consistently shot down Marshall’s hopeful scenarios that could spur cooperation on climate change and went even as far as saying that his bottom line was that “there is not much hope” and that he was “thoroughly pessimistic.”

 My intrigue about why Kahneman had such a definitively bleak outlook on the future of climate change was expanded on the following morning in class, when my professor mentioned that since the book was released, he had completely changed his perspective on the issue and had recently been spotted openly protesting at a climate change rally at UC Berkeley.